parsokev/graph_repo/README.md

 2. [Graphviz](https://www.graphviz.org/) is required to generate the graphical images from the information provided by the selected text file.
-This will be automatically installed by the `macOS_setup.sh` script, but users who choose to build the project using the stand-alone Makefile **MUST** manually install Graphviz before executing the program.
+This will be automatically installed by the `macOS_setup.sh` script, but **users who choose to build the project using the stand-alone Makefile MUST manually install Graphviz before** **executing the program**.
 Visit [step 2](#setup-requirements-for-windows-users-msys2) of the windows setup section for possible ways to properly set this up for program use.

 3. GCC Compiler using standard of C++17 (or newer).
 This will be provided by Homebrew if it is installed.